AMReX-Astro/Castro/docs/dev/_sources/Hydrodynamics.rst.txt

 Compute Primitive Variables
 ---------------------------

-We compute the primtive variables from the conserved variables.
+We compute the primitive variables from the conserved variables.

 -  :math:`\rho, \rho e`: directly copy these from the conserved state vector